nilaelang/bmi-calc/README.md

 2. Click on the "Calculate" button to obtain your BMI value and weight status remarks.
 3. Use the "Clear" button to reset the input fields and hide the BMI result.

+## Deployment
+This BMI Calculator is deployed using GitHub Pages and can be accessed online [here](https://nilaelang.github.io/bmi-calc/).

 ## Technologies Used
 - HTML
 - CSS
 - JavaScript

-## Deployment
-This BMI Calculator can be easily deployed by hosting the provided HTML, CSS, and JavaScript files on a web server.

 ## Credits
 - Developed by [Nilambar Elangbam](https://github.com/nilaelang)